-Dee Sappington, Secretary
+Dee Sappington, SECRETARY

 At the age of 12, Dee Sappington was catapulted into a caretaker’s world when her mother was diagnosed with Leukemia.
 She helped her father care for her baby brother and her nine-year-old sister.
 At the age of 13, her mother passed, and her immediate and extended family worked together to make life as normal as possible.
-Dee says this is how she learned early that it was important to help others.
+Dee says this is how she learned early that it is important to help others.
 Dee continued to be the caretaker for aging relatives, and despite its difficulties, found that caretaking is so rewarding.
 At the age of 53, after raising five sons, the tables turned for Dee.
 She had her first colonoscopy and was diagnosed with Stage 4 colon cancer that had metastasized to her liver.
-Her husband became her caretaker and innumerable dear friends and families lent a hand to help, pray, drive, cook and take care of Dee.
+Her husband became her caretaker with the help of family and innumerable dear friends lent a hand to help, pray, drive, cook and take care of Dee.
 She never lost her positive attitude, and she says, “Despite the odds, I’m still here!”